elmalto/grunt-azure-cdn-deploy/README.md

   destinationFolderPath: '', // path to put the files to.
 Default is root directory of container concurrentUploadThreads : 10, // number of concurrent uploads, choose best for your network condition
   numberOfFoldersToStripFromSourcePath: 0, // because files are passed to the task with path relative to GruntFile we may not want to have the full path in CDN
-  printUrlToFile: '' // pass any of the files that will be uploaded and after upload the plugin will output the URL to console
+  printUrlToFile: '', // pass any of the files that will be uploaded and after upload the plugin will output the URL to console
-};
+  gzip: false, // true if want to gzip the files before uploading
+  metadata: {cacheControl: 'public, max-age=31556926'} // metadata for each uploaded file };
 ```